-- Lastovo is connected to Split with a car ferry that sails via Vela Luka on Korčula island. - Car ferry line No. 604
+- Lastovo is connected to Split with a car ferry that sails via Vela Luka on Korčula island.

 Drvenik - Sućuraj (Hvar) car ferry

 - This ferry from Drvenik to Sućuraj on Hvar island runs all year round and is a popular choice if one is island hopping by car.
 Ferry port Drvenik is situated on the Croatian mainland - Journey time is 35 minutes